TBD54566975/developer.tbd.website/site/docs/glossary.md

 [\<\< More on Agents \>\>](/docs/web5/decentralized-web-nodes/agents)

+## Bearer DID

+A Bearer DID is a composite type that combines a [DID](#decentralized-identifier-did), its associated [DID Document](#did-document), and a [Key Manager](/docs/web5/decentralized-identifiers/key-management) containing the DID's cryptographic keys.
+It provides methods for signing data, verifying signatures, and managing the DID's associated keys.

 ## Centralized Authority

 A single entity or organization that has control over the network and its operations, potentially posing a risk to the principles of decentralization and autonomy.